One of the best things to do in South Australia with kids is a day at Monarto Safari Park. Here is all you need to know for a great visit.

 While you are up there, stop by the interesting display about Monarto’s history.
 I was surprised to learn that it had been around for much longer than I imagined, and enjoyed reading about some of the best-known animals that have lived here – including the last elephant to live in SA.

 Monarto Safari Park Experiences

-As well as a general visit there are a number of Monarto Safari Park Experiences that are particularly special.
+As well as a general visit there are several Monarto Safari Park experiences that are particularly special.
 Here you can get up close and personal with some of the animals and learn more about them and their plight for survival.

 Monarto Safari Park Lions 360 Experience

 Recently a new cage was built in the lion enclosure.
 The cage is not for the lions though, it is for visitors.

 People walk through a tunnel into the lion enclosure and emerge into a mesh cage, which is all that is between you and the lions.
 If they so wish the lions can come over and climb all over it.